From Glaciers to Gondolas: The Best Things to do in Girdwood, Alaska

 Take a cruise on Prince William Sound

-One of our favorite things to do near Girdwood, Alaska still in Whittier is take a cruise on Prince William Sound where you can take in the breathtaking scenery from the coast to the tidewater glaciers and be awestruck by the beauty of the Chugach State Park and National Forest all by water.
+You get to take in the breathtaking scenery from the coast to the tidewater glaciers and be awestruck by the beauty of the Chugach State Park and National Forest all from the water.

 The only way to see the spectacular views of Prince William Sound is by boat on tour operated cruises.
 Cruises of Prince William Sound range from half-day to full-day trips.

-The shorter trips take you on a voyage into Blackstone Bay, where you can see glaciers as the calve, marvel at waterfalls, drifts through icebergs as they sizzle and pop, and head back to shore in 3-5 hours.
+The shorter trips take you on a voyage into Blackstone Bay, where you can see glaciers as the calve, see waterfalls, drift through icebergs as they sizzle and pop, and head back to shore in 3-5 hours.

 Longer cruises go even deeper into the Sound, taking you towards the Harriman Fjords and to the Surprise Glacier, where you will see some of the best calvings in Prince William Sound and even more wild animals like harbor seals, sea otters, and more whales.